NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 :::caution

 Any port exposed under the `ports:` field in the `docker-compose.yml` **MUST** be represented by an `option` within the `options` list in the profile file, and the type `port` **MUST** be used.
-This allows port collision checks between multiple Nodes running in the same host machine.
+This allows port collision checks between multiple AVS Nodes running in the same host machine.

 The AVS setup wizard tool could do these checks to guarantee an open port for each port target.

 :::

-For those values that need to be unique across several Node setups, for example, container names, you can use the type `string` and provide a `validate.re2_regex` to validate any desired rule.
+For those values that need to be unique across several AVS Node setups, for example, container names, you can use the type `string` and provide a `validate.re2_regex` to validate any desired rule.
 For example, the `validate.re2_regex` for single word identifier can be `^[a-zA-Z]+$`.

 :::caution

 Using the `container_name` service field in the `docker-compose.yml` is optional, but if it is used, it is **strongly recommended** to provide an `option` within the `options` list with type `string` in the profile file.
-This allows name collision checks between multiple Nodes running in the same host machine.
+This allows name collision checks between multiple AVS Nodes running in the same host machine.

 The AVS setup wizard tool could do the necessary checks to guarantee unique container names.